Best Personal Loans

 Content was accurate at the time of publication.

-• Quick funding: Once you’re approved and sign a loan agreement, you can receive funds the same day in a Citibank account or within two business days in a non-Citibank account.
+• Fast funding: You can get your loan the same day if deposited into a Citibank account, or within two business days if using a non-Citibank account.

 ProsCons

-If you meet the basic requirements listed above, you may need to disclose how you plan to use your personal loan.
+You may also need to disclose how you plan to use your personal loan.
 While Citibank does allow borrowers to use its funding for a variety of purposes, there are certain expenses you cannot put the money toward.

 Citibank loans CAN be used for…Citibank loans CANNOT be used for…